ralna/GALAHAD/doc/Python/dps_intro.rst

-Given the factors of $H$ (and $M$), the required solution is found by making the change of variables $y = B^{1/2} L^T P^T x$ (or $y = L^T P^T x$ in the Goldfarb case) which results in ``diagonal'' trust-region and regularization subproblems, whose solution may be easily obtained suing a Newton or higher-order iteration of a resulting "secular" equation.
+Given the factors of $H$ (and $M$), the required solution is found by making the change of variables $y = B^{1/2} L^T P^T x$ (or $y = L^T P^T x$ in the Goldfarb case) which results in ''diagonal'' trust-region and regularization subproblems, whose solution may be easily obtained suing a Newton or higher-order iteration of a resulting "secular" equation.
 If subsequent problems, for which
 $H$ and $g$ are unchanged, are to be attempted, the existing